sohv/sohv/README.md

 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on AI/ML projects, Full stack apps and Blockchain projects
 - 📫 How to reach me : EMAIL: sohan.venkatesh@outlook.com
+- Feel free to reach out to me for any project collaboration.

+Until the, Adios!!!

 <!---
 sohv/sohv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.